egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 We can see that this payload is also an effective means of bypassing PowerShell Contrained Language mode.
 This was not a particularly stealthy attack as the .csproj is written to disk, and no attempt was made to obfuscate any part of the payload.

 Hopefully, this example highlights the danger of "misplaced trust" binaries such as MSBuild. organisations should block their use unless explicitely required for certain users (e.g. developers).
+Organisations should also consider blocking macros for users who don't need this functionality, and consider implementing a custom whitelisting policy, mindful of the permissiveness of Default Rules.
 Oddvar Moe ([@Oddvarmoe](https://twitter.com/oddvarmoe)) maintains an excellent [collection](https://github.com/api0cradle/UltimateAppLockerByPassList) of AppLocker bypass techniques, which is a good list of the "misplaced trust" binaries that IT departments should consider blocking.
-In addition to powershell.exe, organisations should consider blocking the following PowerShell binaries and assemblies.
+In addition to powershell.exe, organisations should also consider blocking the following PowerShell binaries and assemblies.

 <script src="https://gist.github.com/egre55/61b6cd2b23b605e6a017e81e5cb97f3e.js"></script>